Skip to main content

 • “I love me some RPGs with intense graphics, in-depth story and dialogue, etc., and yet here I am, spending hours playing with these tiles to build a world and watch it fall apart -- it's mesmerizing!”

-• “The art style is pixelated and not to my liking.”
+• “Art style is pixelated and not to my liking.”

 • stability

-The game's stability is generally criticized, with many users reporting it as unfinished and buggy, reflecting a lack of polish due to financial issues and abandonment by the developers.
-While some players experienced a fair number of bugs, others noted prompt responses from the developers during the beta phase.
-Overall, the consensus suggests that the game feels incomplete and is not worth purchasing in its current state.
+The game's stability is generally criticized, with many users reporting it as unfinished and buggy, reflecting a lack of polish due to financial issues faced by the developers.
+While some players experienced prompt responses to critical bugs during the beta phase, the overall sentiment suggests that the game suffers from significant stability problems that detract from the experience.

 • “It might have become an interesting game if it wasn't abandoned halfway through and released as an unfinished and buggy mess.”